 That’s a great question.

-Why in the world did I decide to take my already full plate and push stuff aside and try to cram in room for a business?
+Why in the world did I decide to take my already full plate, push stuff aside, and try to cram in the room for a business?

 My first reason is financial.
-We were super poor and broke when I started four years ago.
+We were super poor and broke when I started back in 2015.

-My business has helped improve a lot of things, including our relationship with money.
+My business has helped improve many things, including our relationship with money.

 And I didn’t want that.
 So I made myself be brave and bold and send a pitch.